Does DigitalOcean Holdings Inc. (DOCN) Stock have a positive outlook following recent trade?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 4.60 percent of DigitalOcean Holdings Inc. shares are owned by insiders, and 54.60 percent are held by financial institutions.
-Norman Harold Matthew, the Chief People Officer at DigitalOcean Holdings Inc. (DOCN) has sold 3,145 shares of firm on Jun 02 at a price of $40.54 against the total amount of $0.13 million.
-In another inside trade, Norman Harold Matthew, Chief People Officer of DigitalOcean Holdings Inc. (NYSE:DOCN) sold 21,499 shares of the firm on May 19 for a total worth of $0.73 million at a price of $34.03.
-An inside trade which took place on May 18, Chief Operating Officer of DigitalOcean Holdings Inc. Guy Jeffrey Scott sold 5,863 shares of firm against total price of $0.21 million at the cost of $35.00 per share.
+Norman Harold Matthew, the Chief People Officer at DigitalOcean Holdings Inc. (DOCN) has sold 10,000 shares of firm on Jun 06 at a price of $45.00 against the total amount of $0.45 million.
+In another inside trade, Norman Harold Matthew, Chief People Officer of DigitalOcean Holdings Inc. (NYSE:DOCN) sold 3,145 shares of the firm on Jun 02 for a total worth of $0.13 million at a price of $40.54.
+An inside trade which took place on May 19, Chief People Officer of DigitalOcean Holdings Inc. Norman Harold Matthew sold 21,499 shares of firm against total price of $0.73 million at the cost of $34.03 per share.